walter/aquamacs-emacs-starter-kit/README.markdown

 Packages that add features:

+* alchemist -- lots of elixir/phoenix goodies
+* company-emoji -- allows for use of `:emoji-name:` autocomplete via company-mode
 * gist -- wrapper for gist API to be integrated with emacs
 * magit -- enhancements for use of git with emacs, see http://zagadka.vm.bytemark.co.uk/magit/magit.html
 * magithub -- adds integration from magit to github